The Infant Behavior Questionnaire (IBQ and IBQ-R)

 - A Chinese version of the IBQ-R, translated by Keng-Ling Lay of National Taiwan University

-- A Dutch version of the IBQ, translated by M. Roest-de Zeeuw and K. van Doesum
+- A Dutch version of the IBQ-R, translated by M. Roest-Zeeuw and K. van Doesum

-- A Finnish version of the IBQ-R, translated by Katri Raikkonen-Talvitie and the Developmental Psychology Research Group of University of Helsinki
+- Finnish versions of the IBQ-R standard and short forms, translated by Katri Raikkonen-Talvitie, Kati Heinonon, and the Developmental Psychology Research Group of University of Helsinki

 - A French version of the IBQ-R, translated by Thomas Cascales